 Educational Studies (ES)

-ES 7524 Children in Congregations - 1-2 Hours
+ES 7524 Children in the Church - 1-2 Hours

 ES 7535 Nurturing Families in the Church - 1-2 Hours

-Nurturing Families in the Church is an examination of the nature of marital and family relationships in preparation for participants to understand these dynamics in their own families, in the families of those to whom they minister, and the impact of these on their ability to be effective ministers.
+This course examines the nature of marital and family relationships in preparation for participants to understand these dynamics in their own families, in the families of those to whom they minister, and the impact of these on their ability to be effective ministers.
 The course concludes with a consideration of church as the family of God.

 ES 7550 Local Church as System - 1-2 Hours

-Participants will examine how local church bodies are interdependent systems of people and practices.
+In this course, participants examine how local church bodies are interdependent systems of people and practices.
 Topics include local church life cycles, administrative practices that build gospel health, adaptive leadership, and cultivating gospel-centered teams and partnerships.

-Participants will examine how gospel-centered leaders negotiate stakeholder interests toward advancement of God's Kingdom.
+In this course, participants examine how gospel-centered leaders negotiate stakeholder interests toward advancement of God's Kingdom.
 Topics include identifying stakeholder interests, navigating power dynamics, and planning toward mission.
 Available online.

-ES 7815 Change, Power, and Conflict - 1-3 Hours
+ES 7815 Change, Power, and Conflict - 1-2 Hours

-This course will explore the challenges of change, power, and conflict in relation to developing and transitioning Christian organizations (including but not limited to the local church).
+This course explores the challenges of change, power, and conflict in relation to developing and transitioning Christian organizations (including but not limited to the local church).
 Participants will identify and clearly articulate common issues related to change, power, and conflict in organizations; create effective strategies and processes to address these issues; and foster personal attitudinal responses to change, power, and conflict that emanate from biblical wisdom.

 ES 8000 Seminar: Current Issues in Educational Ministries - 1-4 Hours